iapost/oaql2/README.md

 If the server encounters an error, it will respond with a status code of 400 and an error message in the response body.

 #### Other files ####
 For convenience, the *utils* folder contains a zip file with 100 OpenAPI descriptions taken from Swaggerhub.
 It also contains a bash script to automatically send these descriptions to the service.
-To use the script, execute the following inside *utils* directory:
+To use the script, execute the following command inside *utils* directory:

     $ ./insert.sh <hostname>